-Canola (Brassica napus L.) is an important oil crop grown in Canada, India, China, Europe and other regions of the world, and is ranked third in global production of oil crops (Kazan et al., 1999; Cardoza et al., 2003).
+Canola (Brassica napus L.) is an important oil crop grown in Canada, India, China, Europe and other regions of the world, and is ranked third in global production of oil crops (Kazan et al., 1999; Cardoza and Stewart, 2003).
 In Iran, the area under cultivation of canola increases annually.
-For prevention of rancidity and to ensure good quality, canola must be harvested and dried in a short period in North of Iran.
-Drying has very important role in canola storage.
-In this step, moisture of kernels is reduced to about 7 % d.b., which would result in suitable condition for storage (Pagano et al., 1999; Ward et al., 1985).
+For prevention of rancidity and to ensure good quality, canola must be harvested and dried in a short period in north of Iran.
+Drying has a very important role in canola storage.
+In this step, kernels moisture is reduced to about 7% d.b., which would be resulted in suitable condition for storage (Pagano, Rovhein and Crozza, 1999; Ward et al., 1985).

-The equilibrium moisture content (EMC) is useful to determine whether a product gains or loses moisture under a given set of temperature and relative humidity conditions.
-Therefore equilibrium moisture content is directly related to drying and storage.
-The equilibrium moisture content is dependent upon the temperature and related humidity of the environment as well as species, variety and maturity of the grain (Chakraverty, 1981; Iglesias and Chirife, 1982; Rahaman, 1995).
-Accurate information on equilibrium moisture content of different Iranian cultivars of canola at various relative humidity and drying temperatures are not available.
-There is a need for comprehensive study of the equilibrium moisture content of canola to understand its drying behaviour.
+The equilibrium moisture content (EMC) is useful to determine whether a product gains or losses moisture under a given set of temperature and relative humidity conditions.
+Thus equilibrium moisture content is directly related to drying and storage.
+Different materials have different equilibrium moisture contents.
+The equilibrium moisture content is dependent upon the temperature and related humidity of the environment as well as species, variety and maturity of the grain (Chakraverty, 1981;

+Iglesias and Chirife, 1982; Rahaman, 1995).
+Accurate information on equilibrium moisture contents of different Iranian cultivars of canola at various relative humidity and drying temperatures are not available.
+There is a need for comprehensive study of the equilibrium moisture contents of canola to understand its drying behaviour.

-The net isosteric heat of sorption is also important information for drying, so it can be used to determine the energy requirements and provide information on the state of water within the dried product.
+The net isosteric heat of sorption is also an important information for drying, so it can be used to determine the energy requirements and provide information on the state of water within the dried product.
 The moisture content level of a product at which the net isosteric heat of sorption reaches the value of latent heat of sorption is often considered as the indication of the amount of bound water existing in the product (Wang and Brennan, 1991).
-The four empirically modified models that are used in literatures, are the most commonly used models (Sun and Byrne, 1998; Chen, 2000; Janjai et al., 2006; Ghodake et al., 2007).
+The four empirically modified models that used in literatures, are the most commonly used models (Sun and Byrne, 1998; Chen, 2000; Janjai et al., 2006; Ghodake, Goswami and Chakraverty, 2007).